doegox/ElectronicColoringBook/README.md

   -h, --help            show this help message and exit -c COLORS, --colors=COLORS
-                        Number of colors to use, default=16 -C COLORIZE, --colorize=COLORIZE
+                        Number of colors to use, default=16 -P PALETTE, --palette=PALETTE
-                        Provide list of colors to be used, as hex byte indexes to a rainbow palette, FF=white, 00=black -b BLOCKSIZE, --blocksize=BLOCKSIZE
+                        Provide list of colors to be used, as hex byte indexes to a rainbow palette or as RGB palette -b BLOCKSIZE, --blocksize=BLOCKSIZE
                         Blocksize to consider, in bytes, default=16 -g GROUPS, --groups=GROUPS
                         Groups of N blocks e.g. when blocksize is not multiple of underlying data, default=1 -r RATIO, --ratio=RATIO
-                        Ratio of output image
-  -x WIDTH, --width=WIDTH
+                        Ratio of output image, e.g. -r 4:3 -x WIDTH, --width=WIDTH
                         Width of output image
   -y HEIGHT, --height=HEIGHT